emmercm/www/src/blog/investigating-locks-in-mysql.md

 MySQL (and most relational databases) have a few different types of locks to limit concurrent access from different sessions, protecting schema and data integrity.
 In MySQL, specifically:

 - **Table locks** on either base tables or views limit what sessions can read from or write to the table.
 - **Row locks** on individual rows limit what sessions can read or update those rows.
-If a row has a _read_ (or "shared") lock then no session can modify the row until the lock is released, but any session can read the row.
-If a row has a _write_ (or "exclusive") lock then only the session holding the lock can modify the row.
+If a row has a _read_ or a "shared" lock then no session can modify the row until the lock is released, but any session can read the row.
+If a row has a _write_ or an "exclusive" lock then only the session holding the lock can modify the row.

     Standard `SELECT ...
-FROM` statements do not obtain row read locks unless the transaction isolation level is set to `SERIALIZABLE`.
-That means a row write lock won't prevent reads from other sessions.
+FROM` statements do not need to obtain row read locks unless the transaction isolation level is set to `SERIALIZABLE`.
+That means a row write lock won't prevent row reads from other sessions.

-    If a statement that modifies rows (e.g. `UPDATE` or `DELETE`) has no suitable index, then InnoDB will obtain a write lock on every row in the table.
+    If a statement that modifies rows (e.g. `UPDATE` or `DELETE`) has no suitable index, then InnoDB will obtain a write lock on _every_ row in the table.

 - **Metadata locks** on objects (schemas, tables, triggers, etc.) limit what sessions can alter the metadata of the database object.